ELECTRIC OPS

 The Metrics Your Regulators Measure.
 Tracked Automatically.

-Reliability indices are the scorecard your national energy regulator uses to evaluate distribution performance, set incentive mechanisms, and determine revenue allowances.
+Reliability indices are the scorecard your state PUC uses to evaluate distribution performance, set performance-based rate incentives, and justify (or deny) capital investment recovery.
 Manual calculation from spreadsheets introduces errors and delays.
-Argus calculates SAIDI, SAIFI, and CAIDI continuously from live outage data per CEER methodology , with national-variant metrics (CI/CML for UK, END for France, ASIDI for Germany), and automated report formatting for your specific national regulator filing template.
+Argus calculates SAIDI, SAIFI, CAIDI, MAIFI, and ASAI continuously from live outage data , with jurisdiction-appropriate definitions, Major Event Day exclusion per the IEEE 1366 2.5-beta method, and automated report formatting for your specific state commission filing template.

 Jurisdiction: